Benefits Of Raw Feeding

 What ratio should be used when feeding a raw diet?

-All our Complete Meals are based on the ratios above.
+Alot of our Meals are based on the ratios above.
 This balance can be achieved over a week or even two, if balancing the meals yourself, which is referred to as DIY.
 The diet doesn’t have to be balanced daily.

 Will feeding my dog raw food make them blood thirsty or aggressive?